adamsadowskiorgany/Portfolio/README.md

 📊Mathematic,👥Psychology, 🎶Music.
 Recently, I have been expanding my skills to include the path of a software tester.
 I attend in courses, learn about programs and read literature on programming and testing.
 I also make coding.
 I regularly report bugs to the applications I use every day and I notice changes with great satisfaction.

+# My projects
+I do codding.
+Just take a look to my "FirstAutomatisation" You will observe there:
+1) fulfilling login and password, address by the use of Cucumber and Gherkin
+2) searching what time is it at the moment
+3) visiting on my website

 # Certificates I passed:
 ISTQB Certified Tester Foundation Level - (Lublin, 1/08/2023)